FAQ - reportable qualified persons

 c.
 Establishments with a licence according to the Tissue Safety Act:

-According to § 5 paragraph 1 of the regulations on the operation and quality system of blood establishments(QS-VO Blut) in conjunction with § 7 paragraph.
-2 AMBO, every establishment which processes, stores or distributes blood or blood components intended exclusively for transfusion must have a responsible person at its disposal without interruption who is responsible for ensuring that the processing, storage and distribution are carried out in accordance with the provisions of this Ordinance and Annex B of the Ordinance on medicinal products derived from human blood(QS-VO Blood), as amended, and the state of the art in science and technology, and that blood and blood components meet the specifications in Annex A of the Ordinance on medicinal products derived from human blood.
+According to § 5 (1) of the regulations on the operation and quality system of blood establishments(QS-VO Blut) any company which processes, stores or distributes blood or blood components intended exclusively for transfusion must continuously have a Responsible Person at its disposal who is responsible for ensuring that the processing, storage and distribution are carried out in accordance with the provisions of this Ordinance and Annex B of the (QS-VO Blood), as amended, and the state of the art in science and technology, and that blood and blood components meet the specifications laid out in Annex A of the Ordinance on medicinal products derived from human blood.

 e.
 Licence holder:

-For this reason, any changes with regard to the Information Officer must be reported in advance or immediately to inspektionenbasg.gvat using the appropriate form (F_I66 - Form for reporting the Information Officer).
+For this reason, any changes with regard to the Information Officer must be reported in advance or immediately to inspektionen @basg.gv .at using the appropriate form (F_I66 - Form for reporting the Information Officer).

 These requirements are:

-2) The theoretical and practical instruction shall cover at least the following basic subjects : 1. experimental physics, 2. general and inorganic chemistry, 3. organic chemistry, 4. analytical chemistry, 5. pharmaceutical chemistry, including analysis of medicinal products, 6. general and applied (medical) biochemistry, 7. physiology, 8. microbiology, 9. pharmacology, 10. pharmaceutical technology, 11. toxicology, and 12. pharmacognosy (medical aspects).
+2) The theoretical and practical instruction shall cover at least the following basic subjects : 1. applied physics, 2. general and inorganic chemistry, 3. organic chemistry, 4. analytical chemistry, 5. pharmaceutical chemistry, including analysis of medicinal products, 6. general and applied (medical) biochemistry, 7. physiology, 8. microbiology, 9. pharmacology, 10. pharmaceutical technology, 11. toxicology, and 12. pharmacognosy (medical aspects).

 The performance of the relevant activity within the framework of pharmaceutical quality control must be proven beyond doubt to the Federal Office for Safety in Health Care by means of job references or job descriptions.